Kimserey/BlogArchive/20191125_entity_framework_gotchas.md

     .ToListAsync());
 ```

-The execution of the query happens at `.ToListAsync()`, but in the query, we have an anonymous type which within the construct
+The execution of the query happens at `.ToListAsync()`, but in the query, we have an anonymous type which within the construct maps to another anonymous type.
+The problem with this query is that the query can't be translated to a SQL query.
+Therefore the result is a query on `Blogs` then one query __per__ blog to get the posts:

 ```c#
 info: Microsoft.EntityFrameworkCore.Database.Command[20101]